-Be careful of those Black Ice and Winter Sports Wipeouts
+Be careful of those Black Ice and Winter Sports Wipeouts!

-Often times when we take a spill on the ice or snow we think its ok if we can get up and walk away.
+Often times when we take a spill on the ice or snow we think it's ok if we can get up and walk away.
 But in many cases, we have badly sprained or broken a small bone in the foot or ankle.
-In fact one of the more common snowboarding injuries is called “Snowboarder’s Ankle”, which is a fracture of the outside of the Talus bone of the ankle.
+In fact, one of the more common snowboarding injuries is called “Snowboarder’s Ankle”, which is a fracture of the outside of the Talus bone of the ankle.
 This is also a common skier injury.

 For those of us who are not skiers or snowboarders, ice and snow can still be a hazard.
-The ankle joint is vulnerable to serious injury from hard falls on ice as it accelerates the fall and can cause more severe trauma, because the foot can go in any direction once it slips.
+The ankle joint is vulnerable to serious injury from hard falls on ice as it accelerates the fall and can cause more severe trauma because the foot can go in any direction once it slips.

 From routine checkups to treatments for surgery, our staff at our Clifton, NJ podiatry office is equipped to handle all of your podiatric needs.
-On our website we have provided an extensive list of services to help you understand your options in foot and ankle health.
+On our website, we have provided an extensive list of services to help you understand your options in foot and ankle health.

 For more information on sports injuries or any other facet of foot care, please call us at (973) 365-2208.
 Or if you prefer, you can quickly and easily request an appointment online.